-(1) most shown are recommended net realit proce and do not include any indicat incontives.
-Introdu and included options can differ by region.
-Sion range based on expected WLTP with additional solut based milesen a wareage envices the exclusions and measurements in 18 EU cities with highest population density and certain assumptions concerning energy efficiency of the Sion.
-Distance may vary based on location and weather conditione.
-Source: www.evidatbased milesen and (202) comment source: Kraftanthundersamt (80A).
+(1) Prices shown are recommended net retail prices and do not include any indirect incentives.
+Pricing and included options can differ by region.
+Sion range based on expected WLTP with additional solar based mileage on average per week based on calculations and measurements in 18 EU cities with highest population density and certain assumptions concerning energy efficiency of the Sion.
+Distance many vary based on location and weather conditions.

+Source: www.ev-database.org.
+April 2022.
+Segment source: Kraftfahrtbundesamt (KBA)